Everything you need to know about RAVEN: how the serverless mesh works, encryption details, and offline behaviour.

 efficiency.
 Background scanning is managed by iOS to minimize battery usage.

-Bridge is when a mesh device regains internet and uploads stored
+Bridge is when a mesh device regains internet and relays stored

-messages to the server.
-It bridges the offline mesh world with the online server.
+hole-punching, Noise streams).
+It bridges the offline mesh with the online relay path.
 Fully

 automatic.